-SPRING TERM 1961 March 27-29 Monday through Wednesday - Registration of stu- dents March 30 Thursday, 8 a.m. - Classes begin April 11-16 Tuesday through Sunday - University Theatre will present William Saroyan's "The Cave Dwellers" April 27 Thursday - Concertgebouw Orchestra of Amster- dam (Lecture-Concert Series) May 9 Tuesday - Polish "Mazowsze" Company, 100 danc- ers, singers and symphony orchestra (Lecture-Con- cert Series) May 12-13 Friday and Saturday - Parents Weekend (When tours of the campus, sporting events, and open houses are presented for parents visiting the campus.)
-May 12-13 Friday and Saturday - Engineering Exposition (When models and displays of scientific advances are set up in Olds Hall and the Electrical Engi- neering building.)
-May 13 Saturday - International Festival (Every spring, crowds flock to the International Festival held in the Auditorium and sponsored by the International Club.
+April 9 Monday, Van Cliburn, Pianist ( Lecture-Concert Series) May 6 Sunday - Interfraternity Council Sing May 7-13 Monday through Sunday - Greek Week May 11-12 Friday and Saturday - Engineering Exposition (When models and displays of scientific advances are set up in Olds Hall and the Electrical Engi- neering building.)
+May 12 Saturday - International Festival (Every spring, crowds flock to the International Festival held in the Auditorium and sponsored by the International Club.
 Students from the four corners of the world tell MSU of home.)
-May 14 Sunday - Sorority Sing May 20 Saturday - Junior 500 (Residence halls, sororities, fraternities, and cooperatives sponsor student-driven push-carts in exciting races around West Circle Drive much in the spirit of the famed Indianapolis Speedway classic.)
-May 21 Sunday - Interfraternity Council Sing May 24-27 Wednesday through Saturday - University Theatre will present the musical "Kismet" May 30 Tuesday - Memorial Day holiday June 1-3 Thursday through Saturday - Water Carnival (A show on the Red Cedar River, held three consecu- tive nights.
+May 12-13 Saturday and Sunday - Parents Weekend (When tours of the campus, sporting events, and open houses are presented for parents visiting the campus.)
+May 13 Sunday - Sorority Sing May 19 Saturday - Junior 500 (Residence halls, sororities, fraternities, and cooperatives sponsor student-driven push-carts in exciting races around West Circle Drive much in the spirit of the famed Indianapolis Speed- way classic.)
+May 30 Wednesday - Memorial Day holiday May 31, June 1-2 Thursday through Saturday - Water Carnival (A show on the Red Cedar River, held three consecu- tive nights.
 Displays, sponsored by living units, are floated down the river.
 Trophies are awarded to the organizations whose floats have best carried out the theme of the carnival.)

-June 4 Sunday - Lantern Night (A traditional event symbolizing the passing of responsibility from class to class as senior women present lighted lanterns to underclass women.)
-June 6 Tuesday - Senior Swingout (Graduating seniors don their caps and gowns for a last swing around the campus.)
+June 3 Sunday - Lantern Night (A traditional event symbolizing the passing of responsibility from class to class as senior women present lighted lanterns to underclass women.)
+June 5 Tuesday - Senior Swingout (Graduating seniors don their caps and gowns for a last swing around the campus.)

-Tuesday through Saturday - Final examinations
+June 5-9 June 10 Tuesday through Saturday - Final examinations